Let me show you how to use your Sony a6000

-Have you got 10 minutes?
+Do you have 10 minutes?
 Let me show you how to use your Sony a6000 and discover some amazingly simple photography tips.

-It was overwhelming learning to use my new camera and I often wished there was a simple 10 minute guide to show me how to use my mirrorless camera.
+It was overwhelming learning to use my new camera.
+I often wished there was a simple 10 minute guide to show me how to use my mirrorless camera.

 What more do I need!